 One cannot underestimate the power of self-motivation at work and in life in general.
 Often times getting desired results and the path to success is littered with a few disappointments and a lot of hard work.
 Work can easily begin to seem like a drag and putting yourself into a state of mind wherein you can get rid of lethargy and other negative thinking patterns that interfere with work becomes imperative.

 Whether it is the home or the office, much of the motivation needs to come from within yourself as you are the one who can actually encourage yourself.
-Even if you are just a stay at home mom or temporarily unemployed, taking care of various household chores might require motivation on the days wherein you just do not have the energy to get off that couch.
+Even if you are a stay at home mom or temporarily unemployed, taking care of various household chores might require motivation on the days wherein you just do not have the energy to get off that couch.
 Self-motivation is definitely doable and can lead to great results in terms of productivity.
-Bearing this in mind, here are some effectual self-motivation tips to fuel your desire to get all the important tasks done.
+Bearing this in mind, here are some effective self-motivation tips to fuel your desire to get all the important tasks done.
 Scroll down to know more.

 Sometimes we need a little bit of a push or we need direction and that’s why I’ve created a free to-do list printable for you to print off and follow.
 Click the image below to download that now.

 Before elaborating on any of the self-motivating tips geared towards getting you off the couch and into work mode, let us just summarize them.
 The 10 most effective self-motivating tips are the following: